bsmit104/core_gameplay_proto/README.md

 # DOCTOR TIME #
-This prototype is created by Brayden Smith in collaboration with Akash Basu, Aly Cerruti, and Aaron Lee
+This prototype is created by Brayden Smith particle system by Akash Basu
-Music done by Connor Green
+music by Connor Green

+Audio:
+- continuously looping
+- sound fx on die

+Visual:
+- sprite sheets
+- particle system

+Motion:
+- player can move left, right, jump, and wall bounce

+Progression:
+- 3 level progression

+Prefabs:
+- collision object group, also ground is an object
+- maps generated with separate file json files

 Procedural sound featured in collision death sounds as well as varying level music